opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Step 2: Add data to your index

 Next, add data to your index with a PUT HTTP request.
+Make sure that the search criteria is defined in the body of the request.

 #### Sample request